pythonarcade/arcade/doc/programming_guide/how_to_get_help.rst

           an arrow pointing to the help channels.

 To get help, start by choosing an inactive help channel.
-Then provide the following information:
+Then, do your best to provide the following information:

 #.
 A very short explanation of what you're trying to do
 #.
 The problem you're having, with any